 lovely soft sheen.
 They dry completely over night or within 24 hours maximum.

-Griffin Alkyds by Winsor & Newton have been my "oil paints" for many years instead of the traditional slow drying oil paints.
+Griffin Alkyds by Winsor & Newton have been my "oil paints" since the 1980s, instead of the traditional slow drying oil paints.

 You may want to start with a set of Gamblin Fastmatte Alkyd Oil Colors.